 6. Getting Rid of Pet Urine

 The best way to avoid a disaster is by solving the problem when it happens.
-If you’re training your new pup or your old pal isn’t making it out in time, use this hack.
+Use this hack if you’re training your new pup or your old pal isn’t making it out in time.

-As we saw in the hack above, baking soda is effective at absorbing liquids.
+As we saw in the hack above, baking soda effectively absorbs liquids.
 It’s also excellent at absorbing odors.

 Apply enough baking soda to cover the area entirely.
 Then allow it to absorb the urine and odor until the powder starts to dry.
 Blot away the rest of the mess and finish with a vacuum to remove excess powder.

 When removing nail polish from our fingernails, we usually use acetone.
 However, this shouldn’t be the first thing you grab when spilling polish on your carpet, as this could damage it.

 An effective way to remove nail polish from a carpet instead is by using rubbing alcohol.
 Allow the polish to dry on the carpet, then use a blunt knife to scrape off as much of the dry polish as possible.

 Apply a small amount of rubbing alcohol to a cloth or towel and gently dab the stain.
 Continue until the nail polish dissolves — the cloth will absorb the excess polish.